UniversalDependencies/UD_Veps-VWT/README.md

 # Summary

-UD Veps-VWT is a manually annotated corpus of Veps made in Universal dependencies annotation scheme.
+UD Veps-VWT is a manually annotated corpus of Veps made using the Universal dependencies annotation scheme.
 The data is collected from [VepKar corpora](http://dictorpus.krc.karelia.ru/en/corpus/text) and consists of mostly modern news texts written in Central Veps dialect.

 # Introduction

 UD Veps-VWT is a manually annotated corpus of Veps made in Universal dependencies annotation scheme.
 The data is collected from [VepKar corpora](http://dictorpus.krc.karelia.ru/en/corpus/text) and consists of mostly modern news texts written in Central Veps dialect.
-The morphologigal annotations and grammar decisions are based on the language studies made by Riho Grünthal and different Veps dictionaries (by Nina Zaitseva).
+The morphological annotations and grammatical decisions are based on the language studies made by Riho Grünthal and different Veps dictionaries (by Nina Zaitseva).
 Many syntactic decisions are based on pre-existing Finnish, Estonian, Karelian and Russian treebanks.

 # Acknowledgments